jungle-memory/pisloth/getting-started/README.md

 # Getting Started

-This repository contains code examples for using the popular PiCar-X.
+This repository contains code examples for using the popular PiSloth Robot.

-The code samples include examples here are for getting started with the car.
+The code samples include examples here are for getting started with the robot.